What’s at stake?

 Where are the Rigals now?

-Rmon Rigal and his wife Adya are currently sentenced to jail terms of 2.5 and 1.5 years.
-The children are currently enrolled back in school, living with their grandmother.
+Ramon Rigal and his wife Adya are out of prison and are back home with their children.

 How many children are in the family and what are their ages?